w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for at least several years after WCAG 3 is finalized.

-The Accessibility Guidelines Working Group (AG WG) previously created an initial set of guidelines and explored conformance models.
-In 2025, AG WG focused on progressing guidelines, requirements, assertions, and supporting material to Developing status.
-During the rest of 2025, the group will focus on completing the proposed guidelines and proposed conformance model for public review.

-AG WG plans to develop a projected [WCAG 3 timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline) by April 2026.
+The Accessibility Guidelines Working Group provides a projected [WCAG 3 schedule](https://github.com/w3c/wcag3/wiki/Schedule).

-We will update this section with more specific timeline information as it is available.

 ### Who develops WCAG 3

 The WCAG technical documents are developed by the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/about/groups/agwg/)) (previously under the Silver Task Force) with the Silver Community Group.
 These Groups are part of the World Wide Web Consortium ([W3C](https://www.w3.org)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).
 You can learn about the development process from [[How WAI Develops Accessibility Standards through the W3C Process: Milestones and Opportunities to Contribute]](/standards-guidelines/w3c-process/).

 We welcome your comments on WCAG 3 Working Drafts.
 The best way to provide feedback is by opening new [GitHub issues](https://github.com/w3c/wcag3/issues).
-Alternatively, e-mail public-agwg-comments@w3.org
+Alternatively, email public-agwg-comments@w3.org

 Opportunities for contributing more directly to WCAG and other WAI work are introduced in [[Participating in WAI]](/about/participating/).